George Kurian Chief Executive Officer and President

 Throughout his 30-year career, Henri has served in global executive roles at companies including Seagate, IBM, WebGain, AMD, and Freescale Semiconductor.
 He started his career in IT with Informatique Haute Performance in Paris, France, a company he founded to address the burgeoning need for PC-based computing in the 1980s.

-Sheila Rohra is the Chief of Staff to the CEO and Vice President of Transformation at NetApp.
-As Chief of Staff, Sheila drives the operating rhythm of the company including corporate governance, quarterly business reviews, and preparation for Board of Director meetings.
+Sheila Rohra is the chief of staff to the CEO and vice president of transformation at NetApp.
+As chief of staff, Sheila drives the operating rhythm of the company, including corporate governance, quarterly business reviews and preparation for Board of Directors meetings.

-Sheila holds a Bachelor of Science degree in Electrical Engineering from the University of Maryland College Park.
-She was born and raised on the East Coast and is a busy mother of three children.
+Sheila holds a Bachelor of Science degree in electrical engineering from the University of Maryland College Park.